 Whether or not they show it, our anger pushes kids of all ages away from us.
 Yelling at them practically guarantees that they’ll have an “attitude” by the time they’re ten, and that yelling fights will be the norm during their teen years.
 And as kids harden their hearts to us, they become more open to the pressures of the peer group.
 We lose our influence with them just when we need it most.

 Do you think, like Cheralynn, that you'd need your own private emotion coach in order to stop yelling?
 Luckily, you already have one – yourself!
-In fact, the only way to become the parent you want to be is to "parent" yourself compassionately.
-For most of us, that means re-parenting, learning to coach ourselves lovingly through our own emotions, so we don't take them out on our children.
+In fact, the only way to become the patient, calm parent you want to be is to "parent" yourself compassionately.
+That means learning to coach ourselves lovingly through our own emotions, so we don't take them out on our children.
 How?

-1. Commit to your child that you'll use a respectful voice.
-(Who else will keep you accountable?)
+2. Commit to your family that you'll use a respectful voice.
+I know, that's scary.
+But who else will keep you accountable?
 Tell your kids that you're learning, so you'll make mistakes...but that you'll get better and better at it.

 3. Remember that kids will act like kids – that’s their job!
-They're immature humans, learning the ropes.
-They push on limits to see what's solid.
-They experiment with power so they can learn to use it responsibly.
-Their frontal cortex won't be fully developed until age 25, so their emotions often take over, which means they can't think straight when they're upset.
+They're immature humans, learning how things work and what to expect.
+They need to push on limits to see what's solid.
+They need to experiment with power so they can learn to use it responsibly.
+Their frontal cortex isn't fully developed, so their emotions often take over, which means they can't think straight when they're upset.
 And, like other humans, they don't like feeling controlled.

 4. Stop gathering "kindling" -- those resentments you start to pile up when you're having a bad day.
 Once you have enough kindling, a firestorm is inevitable.
 Instead, stop, take responsibility for your own mood, give yourself what you need to feel better, and shift yourself to a happier place.